ama-team/ts-optional/README.md

 Optional.ofNullable(value);
 ```

-Optional has two proeprties and several methods to interact with current
+Optional has two properties and several methods to interact with current
 state:

 ```typescript